percona/percona-server/doc/source/release-notes/Percona-Server-5.7.21-20.rst

   by fixing the bug :psbug:`264` in |Percona Server| :rn:`5.7.20-19`).
 Bugs fixed :psbug:`2284` and :psbug:`2286`.

-* A bunch of fixes where introduced to remove GCC 7 compilation warnings for the |Percona Server| build.
+* A bunch of fixes was introduced to remove GCC 7 compilation warnings for the |Percona Server| build.
 Bugs fixed :psbug:`3780` (upstream :mysqlbug:`89420`, :mysqlbug:`89421`, and :mysqlbug:`89422`).